ITC-SA Memberships

 The ITC-SA offers the following memberships options to individuals

-The Institute for Timber Construction of South Africa (ITC-SA) gives recognition to Engineers registered with ECSA as Professional Engineers or as Professional Engineering Technologists in the Civil Engineering Discipline that have experience in the design and specification of timber roof truss structures, have an interest in developing this experience and knowledge and ascribe to the purpose of the ITC-SA.
+The Institute for Timber Construction of South Africa (ITC-SA) gives recognition as VA members to Engineers registered with ECSA as Professional Engineers or as Professional Engineering Technologists in the Civil Engineering Discipline that have experience in the design and specification of timber roof trusses or timber structures, have an interest in developing this experience and knowledge and ascribe to the purpose of the ITC-SA.

 A Certified Timber Roof Truss Designer (timber roof structure) is a practicing designer who will traditionally come from the built environment and who must have passed the prescribed ITC-SA examinations as well as the prescribed System Software courses.